 When we think of Italian food, the entire culture of Italy comes to mind.
 From large families to big, multi-course meals to bold, rich flavors, who wouldn’t want to dine like an Italian?
 We all love potluck dinners, but sometimes it is difficult to figure out what to make.
 Fortunately for you, there are many easy Italian dishes for potluck dinners to choose from.

 If you want to go all out and serve up courses of a lifetime, then Italian food is a perfect option for you.
 On the other hand, if you’re not into long, confusing recipes, there are great options for every family chef out there.
-The best part is that many Italian recipes require similar starting ingredients, making it easy for you to get crafty in the kitchen and save money doing it.
+The best part is that many Italian recipes require similar starting ingredients, making it easy for you to get crafty in the kitchen with creative Italian dishes and save money doing it.

 Key Ingredients for the Best Easy Italian Dishes for Potluck

 There are two main components of a meal: the flavorings, such as herbs, and the body of the meals.
 The following two sections will cover the components that you will likely use the most for these easy Italian recipes.